 I have this adorable activity placemat available for you to download and print off for your own personal use.

-Click the image below or click this link to access the printable: 4th of July Placemat for Kids
+Fill in the form below to access the printable 4th of July Placemat for Kids.

 If you love printables be sure to check these out: